Frequently Asked Questions

 Additional costs could include:

-Cell phones and tablets have become a part of everyday life but they have also become a big distraction for many of our students during lessons.
-We prefer you leave them at home and take a break from the electronic (this includes video games, ipads, Kindles/Nooks, etc).
-Plan to bring an inexpensive camera for pictures and books to read.
-You also have access to a free landline (for calls in the US and Canada) and the internet to check email.
-If you do choose to bring one for music and games, we ask you to leave in the building except for the Saturday trip to Bar Harbor.
-If you do bring them on activity, we will confiscate them.
+Cell phones and tablets have become a part of everyday life but they have also become a big distraction for many of our students during lessons and in the dorms at night.
+For this reason, we have instituted a NO ELECTRONICS policy.
+If you have a cell phone with you when you arrive, we’ll keep it in a safe place until the end of the program.
+This includes: cell phones, Ipods, Kindles, video games, etc. Plan to bring an inexpensive camera for pictures.
+You also have access to a free landline (for calls in the US and Canada) and a computer to check email.

-• Withdrawal within 14 days of start of session: no refund
+•Withdrawal within 30 days of start of program: no refunds or credits.

 Participants are expected to report to all scheduled activities on time, to abide by all rules of conduct explained upon arrival at AIO, and to behave in a manner to bring credit upon AIO and themselves.
 This conduct includes but is not limited to: